RoyalHaskoningDHV/darrow-poc/README.md

 #### Methods you need to write an implementation for

 All methods in `ModelInterfaceV4` need to be present for our model class to be compliant with the data contract.
 However, if we do not want to use a particular method, we can have it do nothing.
-Some methods, however do have to be implemented and do something - let's look at those first.
+Some methods, however do have to be implemented return a particular output - let's look at those first.

 ```python
 @staticmethod